 Most people want to live a long and satisfying life.
-In a fast-paced world which glorifies youth, speed, physical vigor, and innovation, many people take for granted automatic actions which require little or no thought.
-However, for an ever increasing percentage of the population, simple tasks may be daily challenges (Noble, 1990), For individuals who are elderly or for individuals with disabilities, life is not so automatic.
-For people with specialized needs, living a satisfying life is a challenge, and living a long life may be a struggie, not a goal.
+In a fast-paced world that glorifies youth, speed, physical vigor, and innovation, many people take for granted the ability to take care of oneself and move at will.
+For an ever increasing percentage of the population, however, simple tasks may be daily challenges (Noble, 1990).
+For individuals who are elderly or for individuals with disabilities, life is not so automatic.
+For people with specialized needs, living a satisfying life is a challenge, and living a long life may be a struggle, not a goal.

 All humans have the same basic needs.
-When one's needs are met. one may feel comfortable or have feelings such as joy, love, peace, and happiness and see the world as a good place to be.
-Feelings of discomfort such as anger, hatred, envy, and jealousy may be a signal that one or more basic human needs are not met and one's ability to see the world as a good place to be may be limited (Bavolek, 1988).
-The amount of satisfaction one may have with the way one lives (quality of life) may be affected by how well one's needs are met.
+When one's needs are met, one may feel comfortable or have feelings such as joy, love, peace, and happiness and see the world as a good place to be.
+Feelings of discomfort such as anger, hatred, envy, and jealousy may be a signal that one or more basic human needs are not being met and one's ability to see the world as a good place may be limited (Bavolek, 1988).
+The amount of satisfaction one has with the way one lives (quality of life) may be affected by how well one's needs are met.

 People use resources to meet needs.
-What one may have to work with (resources) may affect how able one is to meet needs.
-When resources do not enable one to meet needs, one may consider oneself "disabled" and one's needs may be thought of as "special."
+What resources one may have to work with may affect how able one is to meet needs.
+When resources do not enable one to meet needs, one may consider oneself "disabled" with needs that may be thought of as "special."

 People with special needs may encounter special barriers such as negative attitudes, communication, and architectural barriers.
 This may be "largely a result of fear, a lack of knowledge or general misconceptions about disabilities on the part of the general population" (Persons with Disabilities and You, 1992, p. ii).

 "In the United States, there are approximately 36 million persons with disabilities.
-Disabilities are attributed to a mental or physical impairment or a combination of these impairments that substantially limits one or more of the major life activities" (Persons with Disabilities and You, 1992, p. ii) of an individual.
-Disabled people may include the elderly whose abilities to meet basic needs may be impaired, as well as those individuals other than the elderly who may have behavior disorders, hearing impairments, learning disabilities, speech and language impairments, mental retardation, physical impairments, and visual impairments.
+Disabilities are attributed to a mental or physical impairment or a combination of these impairments that substantially limits one or more of the major life activities" of an individual (Persons with Disabilities and You, 1992, p. ii).
+Disabled people may include the elderly whose abilities to meet basic needs may be impaired, as well as those individuals (other than the elderly) who may have behavior disorders, hearing impairments, learning disabilities, speech and language impairments, mental retardation, physical impairments, and visual impairments.
 While studying disabled people as a group may be convenient, they are people and individuals.
 Individuals with disabilities are "people who happen to have a disability and should be treated equally and with the same level of courtesy as all other [people]" (Noble, 1990, p.
 7).

-Recognizing that statistics show, as a nation of people, America is growing older (U.S. Department of Commerce, 1992), all families will probably be involved in assisting the elderly to some degree.
+Because statistics show that America, as a nation of people, is growing older, families will probably be involved in assisting the elderly to some degree.
 It is estimated that by the year 2030, one out of five people will be over the age of 65 (University of Illinois, 1987).

 "Growing old affects individuals physically, socially, and financially" (Young, 1987, p.
 21).
-Gerontologists (people who study aging) "have identified four factors that seem to contribute to the degree of happiness, contentment, and satisfaction in old age.
+Gerontologists (people who study aging) have identified four factors that "seem to contribute to the degree of happiness, contentment, and satisfaction in old age.
 They are good health, financial security, fulfilling relationships, and a positive attitude" (p.
 21).
 The key to aging well might seem to be to prepare "for old age as a lifetime process" (p.
 21).